J-Rebs/Cursor-Demo/README.md

 # 10-K Risk Analysis Tool

 A tool for analyzing risk factors from 10-K filings using AI.
-This tool processes PDF files of 10-K filings to extract, categorize, and analyze risk factors over time.
-This was made using Cursor.
+This tool processes PDF files of 10-K filings to find the most negative words and sentences in 10K filings from Apple.

 ## Setup